TrellixVulnTeam/swahilipython_SCMU/Doc/library/optparse.rst

-:mod:`optparse`\ -generated error messages take care always to mention the option involved in the error; be sure to do the same when calling :func:`OptionParser.error` from your application code.
+:mod:`optparse`\ -generated error messages take care always to mention the option involved in the error; be sure to do the same when calling :func:`OptionParser.error` kutoka your application code.

-If :mod:`optparse`'s default error-handling behaviour does not suit your needs, you'll need to subclass OptionParser and override its :meth:`~OptionParser.exit` and/or :meth:`~OptionParser.error` methods.
+If :mod:`optparse`'s default error-handling behaviour does not suit your needs, you'll need to subkundi OptionParser and override its :meth:`~OptionParser.exit` and/or :meth:`~OptionParser.error` methods.